Probably the best-dressed man in

 Devilishly young and handsome (though this isn't difficult next to the rest of the band) Simon came to the DCWB from local band All Blue.
 An old head on young shoulders, he is strongly influenced by the late, great B. B. King.
 On stage he is mainly seen with an Epiphone semi, but also totes one or two custom semis, a Fender Strat and a PRS, though not all at once.
-Uses Fender and Boss Katana amps.
+Mr Sales' amps - Fender.
 Mr Sales' hats - City Hats of Norwich.